nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

 * address of the allocated space: success
-* 0: failure
+* 0: Failure

 Description

-`sdr_stow` is a macro that uses `sdr_insert` to insert a copy of variable into the dataspace.
-The size of variable is used as the number of bytes to copy.
+`sdr_stow` is a macro that uses `sdr_insert` to insert a copy of a variable into the dataspace.
+The size of the variable is used as the number of bytes to copy.

 ---